Jang Bogo-class submarine: Upgrades

+Operational history

+ROKS Park Wi virtually sunk 10 ships during Key Note-4 1997 exercise.

+ROKS Lee Jongmoo virtually sunk 13 ships (150,000 tons) including a nuclear submarine, and was the only submarine that survived until the end of exercise during RIMPAC 1998.

+ROKS Lee Chun sunk USS Oklahoma City (CL-91) with single torpedo during SINKEX, Tandem Thrust 1999.

+ROKS Park Wi virtually sunk 11 ships (96,000 tons) and was never detected during RIMPAC 2000.

+ROKS Na Dae-yong virtually sunk 10 ships (100,000 tons) during RIMPAC 2002.

+ROKS Jang Bogo virtually fired 40 torpedoes, sinking 15 ships including USS John C. Stennis, and was never detected during RIMPAC 2004.

 Sales

-In December 2011, DSME won a contract to build six 1,400-ton Chang Bogo-class submarines for Indonesia at a cost of $1.07 billion.
+In December 2011, DSME won a contract to build 3 1,400-ton Chang Bogo-class submarines for Indonesia at a cost of $1.07 billion.
 Construction of the submarines will start in January 2012 for delivery by 2015 and 2016, for commissioning in the first half of 2018.
 They'll be equipped with torpedoes and guided missiles.
 The submarines are described to be Korea's original model, bigger and more advanced than Indonesia's refurbished Type 209/1300.
 Initially the offered submarines were going to be in-service ROKN submarines.
 The sale will be done without the involvement of German companies.
 South Korea is currently the only country outside Germany independently offering the Type 209 for sale.
 Indonesia was also offered two license built Type 209 submarines manufactured by a group of Turkish (SSM - Undersecretariat for Defense Industries) and German companies (HDW/ThyssenKrupp), a deal reported to be valued at $1 billion.
 SSM was also offering the leases of Type 209 submarines until new submarines could be completed.
 The offer has since been superseded by the DSME submarine contract.
 In early 2012, the Korean defense firm LIG Nex1 exhibited its latest suite of indigenously developed submarine sensors, submarine combat systems, and heavy-weight torpedoes and wire-guided torpedoes in Indonesia for potential use by the Indonesian Navy's submarine forces.